Frequently Asked Questions

 Does Castel treat its fabrics?

 Castel does not perform any treatments on its fabrics.
+A list of providers is avaialble on the "Makers" navigation tab on our website.
 The customer is responsible for all treatments.
 Castel cannot be held responsible for any result of the fabrics to treatments.
 We suggest sending a sample to the treatment facility to test.
 Castel will gladly offer a list of known fabric treatment companies.

 Will Castel do additional treatment to fabrics?